makrai/notes/dowty82-gramm-rel-in-montague.md

   * _Mary gives John a book_ will be produced as the analysis tree in (24) shows,
 * Raising to Object Position.
 This rule, given in (27), will take as
-  * input a verb subcategorized for a sentential object, e.g. _believe_
+  * input a verb subcategorized for a sentential object, eg _believe_
   * IV/t -> TV/IV

 ## 4.3.
 Relation Expanding Rules 17